Reproducible-Science-Curriculum/bosc2015/BOSC2015-abstract-ReprSciCurriculum.md

 collaboration of faculty, bioinformaticians, and IT personnel from different fields and disciplines, some of whom are actively prototyping and developing tools to improve the reproducibility of data and compute-intensive research.
-We will present the five basic lessons that comprise the curriculum, and results from teaching them at the inaugural workshop scheduled for May 2015.
+We will present the basic lessons that comprise the curriculum, and results from teaching them at the inaugural workshop scheduled for May 2015.
 If successful, we expect the workshops to be replicated through train-the-trainer